yochannah/omgscience/_posts/2019-06-09-reading-discards.md

 tags: reading discard not-useful mental-models
 ---

 Carole suggested that ontology design is similar to mental models.
 So far I think I'm looking in the wrong places though.
+These are all about technical design considerations, not how to get them and understand them.

 - Obitko, M., Snásel, V., & Smid, J. (2004).
 Ontology Design with Formal Concept Analysis.
 ResearchGate.
 Retrieved from https://www.researchgate.net/publication/200473556_Ontology_Design_with_Formal_Concept_Analysis
   - Why not useful?
 Mostly about methods to structure ontologies, less about eliciting them.